Systems software engineer. Open source expert. Avid gardener & novice photographer.

-I run the consultancy Authentic Engine, which helps technology companies and open source projects work through challenges related to governance, participation, and leadership.
+I occasionally consult through Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

-My community involvement is significant: I co-chaired the annual Open Source Bridge conference from 2011-2015, am a co-founder and board member of the Stumptown Syndicate, a technology education non-profit, and lead Women Who Hack, (formerly Code ‘n’ Splode) a user group for women in technology.
+My community involvement is significant: I co-chaired the annual Open Source Bridge conference from 2011-2015, am a co-founder of the Stumptown Syndicate, a technology education non-profit, for which I served as board member from 2010-2016.

 In 2012, I was recognized with an O’Reilly Open Source Award.